Alex Tour-Sarkissian

 Structure before software

-Geospatial analysis contract supporting military intelligence operations.
-Over 13 months, delivered four analytical maps covering Afghanistan's mineral resource distribution, Belt & Road infrastructure corridors, and regional transportation networks — executed with precision under analyst direction.
-These maps are presented to illustrate the analytical scope and standards of the work; operational outputs are not shown.
+Geospatial intelligence analysis supporting DoD-affiliated research operations.
+Over 13 months, delivered four analytical maps covering Afghanistan's mineral resource distribution, Belt and Road infrastructure corridors, and regional transportation network connectivity — executed under direct analyst tasking with precision standards appropriate to the operational context.
+Analytical scope and methodology are presented; operational outputs are not shown.

 Duration 13 Months